Measure Code Reproduction with Metagenomics

 Application of metagenomic techniques to computer media would be "easier" than application of metagenomics techniques to genetic media, though it would still be non-trivial.

 Computer code also reproduces.
 The dominant reproductive strategy is analogous to that of a virus with a commensal or mutualistic relationship with a host, humans.
 Over time, the role of the host may recede.
 The code contains patterns.
 The patterns persist across generations.
 The generations and their evolution can be tracked.
+Are any of the code patterns associated with the creation of more hardware to host them?

 The required software instrumentation is technically straight-forward.
 Many hardware and software developers already measure the reproduction of both hardware and software, though typically in the context of measuring performance and for debugging purposes.
 We need to measure code reproduction across the entire ecosystem of hardware and software.